sysrpl/Codebot.Fractals/README.md

 # Codebot.Fractals
-A program to explore the Mandelbrot set using your varable CPU cores and software rendering.
+A program to explore the Mandelbrot set using variable CPU cores and software rendering.

 ## What is Fractals?